shanestaret/RailwayManagementSystem/README.md

 ## How it was Made

 #### My Railway Management System is created using JavaFX and its UI along with SQL Server Management Studio.
 Java is used for frontend implementation, whereas SQL is used for the backend.
 At the moment, the code is admittedly not efficient.
 There are definitely some methods that I can create that will not only shorten the length of the code, but will also make the code easier to understand, build upon, and run.
+I plan on continuing to create this software within Java and SQL and have no intention on switching languages.
+However, JavaFX does can implement CSS, which I have yet to do.
+I will definitely do this in the future to make the UI look better.
 ________________________________________________________________________________________________________________________________

 ## Thoughts & Future Plans